Nstamour-art/XogotDocs/Documentation.docc/Manual/editor/command_line_tutorial.md

 --,++ | Separator for user-provided arguments.
 Following arguments are not used by the engine, but can be read fromOS.get_cmdline_user_args().
 -e,--editor | Start the editor instead of running the scene.
 -p,--project-manager | Start the Project Manager, even if a project is auto-detected.
+--recovery-mode | "Start the editor in recovery mode, which disables features that can typically cause startup crashes, such as tool scripts, editor plugins, GDExtension addons, and others.
 --debug-server<uri> | Start the editor debug server (<protocol>://<host/IP>[:<port>], e.g.tcp://127.0.0.1:6007)
+--dap-port<port> | Use the specified port for the GDScript Debug Adapter Protocol.
+Recommended port range[1024, 49151].
+--lsp-port<port> | Use the specified port for the GDScript Language Server Protocol.
+Recommended port range[1024, 49151].
 --quit | Quit after the first iteration.
 --quit-after | Quit after the given number of iterations.
 Set to 0 to disable.
 -l,--language<locale> | Use a specific locale.<locale>follows the formatlanguage_Script_COUNTRY_VARIANTwhere language is a 2 or 3-letter language code in
 lowercase and the rest is optional.
 See <doc:locales> for more details.
 --path<directory> | Path to a project (<directory>must contain a 'project.godot' file).
+scene <path> | Path or UID of a scene in the project that should be started.
 -u,--upwards | Scan folders upwards for 'project.godot' file.
 --main-pack<file> | Path to a pack (.pck) file to load.
 --render-thread<mode> | Render thread mode ('unsafe', 'safe', 'separate').
 See [Thread Model](https://docs.godotengine.org/en/stable/classes/class_projectsettings_property_rendering/driver/threads/thread_model.html#class-projectsettings_property_rendering/driver/threads/thread_model)